sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 The interface is built using the Panel library from Holoviz, which provides a flexible and powerful framework for creating interactive web applications in Python.
 It can be easily extended and customized to meet specific user requirements and integrate additional features as needed.
 It also supports deployment as a standalone web application or integration into existing asset management platforms, as a future area of improvement.

+## Related Work

+### Literature Review
+A review of existing literature reveals various approaches to asset management, including statistical models, machine learning techniques, and optimization algorithms.
+However, many of these approaches focus on specific aspects of asset management rather than providing a comprehensive simulation environment that integrates lifecycle modeling, maintenance scheduling, and budget allocation.

+### Existing Tools and Frameworks
+Several existing tools and frameworks address various aspects of asset management, including maintenance scheduling, risk assessment, and budget optimization.
+However, many of these tools lack the comprehensive integration of graph-based modeling, synthetic data generation, and interactive visualization that AssetPulse offers.

 ## Research Questions
 1. How can graph-based methods support the tracking of changes and lifecycle management of building systems?
 2. How can synthetic data generation be utilized to create realistic asset management scenarios for testing and validation?